Valentina Tereshkova: Later political career

 She remained politically active following the collapse of the Soviet Union but lost elections to the national State Duma during 1995.
 In the year 1995, Tereshkova was promoted to an honorary rank of major general.
 On 28 April 1997, she left the Russian Air Force due to reaching the age of compulsory retirement at 60 years old.
 In 2003, Tereshkova ran again for a seat in the State Duma.
-In 2007, Tereshkova was invited to Prime Minister Vladimir Putin's residence in Novo-Ogaryovo for the celebration of her 70th birthday anniversary.
+In 2007, Tereshkova was invited to Prime Minister Vladimir Putin's residence in Novo-Ogaryovo for the celebration of her 70th birthday.
 While there she said that she would like to fly to Mars, even if it meant that it was a one-way trip.
 She was later elected during 2008 to her regional parliament, the Yaroslavl Oblast Duma.

 On 4 December 2011, Tereshkova was elected to the State Duma, the lower house of the Russian legislature, as a representative of the Yaroslavl Oblast and a member of the United Russia party.
 In the 6th State Duma, together with Yelena Mizulina, Irina Yarovaya and Andrey Skoch, she was a member of the inter-factional committee for the protection of Christian values.
 In this capacity, she supported the introduction of amendments to the preamble of Constitution of Russia, to add that "Orthodoxy is the basis of Russia's national and cultural identity".
-Interestingly, until during the Soviet era she espoused atheist views that were aligned with the official Communist Party line at the time.
-In particular, she called religion "a big evil".
+These views stand in opposition to atheist views Tereshkova espoused during the Soviet era that were aligned with the official Communist Party line at the time, such as calling religion "a big evil".

 On 18 September 2016, Tereshkova was re-elected to the 7th State Duma.
 She serves as deputy chairperson of the Committee on the Federal Structure and Local Government.

 During the drafting process for the 2020 amendments to the Constitution of Russia, she proposed to lift the term limits for president Putin.

-In response to the Russian invasion of Ukraine which Tereshkova voted for, the Office of Foreign Assets Control of the United States Department of the Treasury added Tereshkova to the Specially Designated Nationals and Blocked Persons List on 30 September 2022, which results in her assets being frozen and U.S. persons being prohibited from dealing with her.
+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Tereshkova to the Specially Designated Nationals and Blocked Persons List on 30 September 2022, which results in her assets being frozen and U.S. persons being prohibited from dealing with her.
 In December 2022, the European Union (EU) had placed sanctions on various Russian media personalities and politicians including Tereshkova, which involves freezing assets and banning them from entering EU member states.